ngminhkhai/Mainprojekt-Labyrinth/README.md

 	If you're logged in and choose the level to play, you can move with the arrow keys to find you're way out.

 Code in Gd-Skript and Godot 3.5

-This Project was done in 8 weeks in a team of two.
-I was in charge of building the base game (player movement, maps, Levels) and creating the AI-Players.
-But I also helped working on the Server-Client-connection and building the Lobby and Score-Scene.